 Actual vs. Constructive Fraud in Florida Fraudulent Transfer Law

-Florida’s fraudulent transfer statute provides creditors with two independent theories for challenging a debtor’s transfer of assets.
-Actual fraud under section 726.105(1)(a) requires proof that the debtor intended to hinder, delay, or defraud creditors.
-Constructive fraud does not require proof of intent.
-It focuses instead on the economic characteristics of the transaction, specifically whether the debtor received fair value and whether the debtor was financially distressed at the time of the transfer.
+Florida’s fraudulent transfer statute gives creditors two independent theories for challenging a debtor’s transfer of assets.
+Actual fraud requires proof that the debtor intended to hinder, delay, or defraud creditors.
+Constructive fraud does not require proof of intent—it asks two economic questions about the transaction: did the debtor receive fair value, and was the debtor financially distressed when the transfer occurred?

 Speak With a Florida Asset Protection Attorney